apache/flink/docs/content/docs/deployment/metric_reporters.md

 Parameters:

 - `apikey` - the Datadog API key
-- `tags` - (optional) the global tags that will be applied to metrics when sending to Datadog.
-Tags should be separated by comma only
 - `proxyHost` - (optional) The proxy host to use when sending to Datadog.
 - `proxyPort` - (optional) The proxy port to use when sending to Datadog, defaults to 8080.
 - `dataCenter` - (optional) The data center (`EU`/`US`) to connect to, defaults to `US`.